Feature explorer

 Note that if you create your own custom processing block, you can determine if and how to display a feature explorer plot in your project.

 The feature explorer is an incredibly useful tool to help you analyze your dataset, your feature extraction (processing) method, and how well you should expect a machine learning model to classify new samples.
-We will use our example above, which consists of the spectral analysis features extracted from the continuous gestures dataset to help you get started.
+We will use our example above, which consists of the spectral analysis features extracted from the continuous motion recognition tutorial to help you get started.

 First, notice that the samples fall into one of four categories: idle, snake, updown, and wave.
 These categories come directly from your label names for that dataset.
 Each sample is represented by a dot on the plot, and the color of that dot corresponds to its associated label.
 Note that if you have time series data, each window corresponds to one sample.